 Root canal treatment is also known as root fillings or endodontic treatment.

+The procedure is needed when the nerve or blood supply of the tooth becomes infected from decay or injury.
 Sometimes tooth decay can make its way to the nerve of the tooth causing pain and sensitivity.
 The treatment involves cleaning out the infected tissue and in most cases, saves the tooth so preventing the need for dental implants or bridges.

 When the blood or nerve supply becomes infected, it may spread throughout the root canal system, which can lead to an abscess.
 The infected area of your mouth starts to collect pus and leads to swelling of the tissues, as well as varying amounts of pain from dull to severe.